intelligentplant/AppStoreConnect.Adapters/docs/tutorials/creating-an-adapter/05-Historical_Value_Queries.md

 }
 ```

-After displaying the usual adapter information, the method will now display the ID, name and description of each supported aggregate function (that is, each data function supported by the `ReadHistoricalTagValues` class), retrieve a single tag, and then request raw historical data, followed by aggregated data for each data function.
+After displaying the usual adapter information, the method will now display the ID, name and description of each supported aggregate function (that is, each data function supported by the `ReadHistoricalTagValues` class), retrieve a single tag, and then request raw historical data for the last 15 seconds, followed by aggregated data for each data function for the same time range, using a sample interval of 5 seconds.
 When you run the program, you should see output similar to the following:

 ```
 [example]
   Name: Example Adapter
   Description: Example adapter, built using the tutorial on GitHub
   Properties:
-    - Startup Time = 2020-03-13T14:53:22Z
+    - Startup Time = 2020-03-16T10:01:04Z
   Features:
     - IHealthCheck
     - IReadSnapshotTagValues